Court-Imposed Penalties Upon Conviction for AGFC Code Violations

 When a person is convicted of violating an AGFC regulation, federal wildlife law/regulation, or wildlife laws/regulations in another state that is a member of the Interstate Wildlife Violator Compact, the Commission reserves the sole authority to assign that person’s license record violation points and to administratively suspend or revoke hunting and fishing rights, privileges, and related licenses as a remedial action for the protection of the wildlife resources of the State.

 Points will be assigned as follows:

 |Class of Offense||Points|

-If, during any five-year period, a person accumulates 18 or more violation points, they may have their hunting and fishing rights suspended in Arkansas.
+If, during any five-year period, a person accumulates 18 or more violation points, the person will be subject to an administrative suspension of hunting and fishing rights, privileges, and related licenses.

 |Points Accumulated in Five Years||Hunting and Fishing License Suspension|

 |25-48||2 years suspension|

 |73-98||5 years suspension|